You thought fiction was weird? Think of all of the bizarre things we, as humans, have actually done!

-Japanese Mythology: Two lovers makes Earth and makes love.
+Japanese Mythology: Two lovers make Earth and love.
 The woman eventually dies from birthing a fireball.
-Afterwards, the man creates three siblings who makes up the sun, the moon and the oceans who then, starts hating each other.
+Afterwards, the man creates three siblings who make up the sun, the moon and the oceans who then start hating each other.
 The ocean god eventually gets kicked out of heaven and then kills a snake.

 Aztec Mythology: You must sacrifice this many people to keep the world running.

 Horatio Nelson: A preacher's kid is worshiped by English sailors for giving them lots of rum and plunder.

 The Netherlands: A place where most of the land lies beneath the sea but is somehow not flooded.

 Nuclear explosion: The process of destroying small pieces of matter in order to destroy vast amounts of matter.

 Nuclear power: Someone was able to come up with a less destructive, marginally more helpful, and more gradual application of the above process.

 Organized religion: People around the world argue and kill each other about various books, most of which are driving at the same point, which is to not kill people.

 Organized religion: The ideal business.
 There is little need for customer testimonials, as most of those against whom the business reneges are conveniently dead.
 The business makes great claims, but insists on being paid almost entirely ahead of time.
 The business never has to give any scientific proof or even scholarly arrangements of any of its core claims.
 It can make money on many of the various literal interpretations of its ancient texts, and countless figurative interpretations are available for making even more money.
 Customers don't have to agree with each other to remain customers, even of the same shop.